ClaudioPaterniti/aes256cli/README.md

 ## AES256 cli

-This is a simple command line tool to easily encrypt and decrypt small files.
+This is a simple command line wrapper to _criptography_ (https://cryptography.io) to easily encrypt and decrypt small files with AES256.
-It uses _criptography_ (https://cryptography.io) for cryptographic primitives.

 ### Example of use